|About this course:|

 Your online participation in the activities and forums is essential and will be assessed.
 The course does not permit absences of more than a couple of days and regular internet access throughout the duration of the course (logging on at least 2-3 times a week) is essential in order to pass.
 The major component of assessment will consist of a report of the project that you conducted, submitted online.

-The details given here are for the course that starts in October 2013.
-We expect it to be available at the same time once a year and the last starting date to be in 2015.
+The details given here are for the course that starts in October 2014.
+We expect it to be available for the last time in October 2015.

 Students who studied this course also studied at some time:

 To register a place on this course return to the top of the page and use the Click to register button.